 Skip to content

-TLS Requests supports hooks, enabling you to execute custom logic during specific events in the HTTP request/response lifecycle.
-These hooks are perfect for logging, monitoring, tracing, or pre/post-processing requests and responses.
+tls_requests supports event hooks, enabling you to execute custom logic during specific events in the HTTP request/response lifecycle.
+These hooks are ideal for logging, monitoring, tracing, or pre/post-processing requests and responses.

 Hook Types